Daxt3r/DatabaseController/README.md

 The solution to the first problem is this resulting project.
 In its current state of development (16.12.2021) it is very rudimentary and will be developed further over time.
-You can get a tutorial on this code by following this link. <link to the first tutorial part>.
+You can get a tutorial on this code by following this link. (link to the first tutorial part - just wait for it).
-For the second tutorial, the display of images from a database in Unity, follow this link <link to the second tutorial part>.
+For the second tutorial, the display of images from a database in Unity, follow this link (link to the second tutorial part - just wait for it).